History of Calvary Baptist Church

 Pastor Mitchell resigned as Pastor and Randy McDaniel accepted the call to become the full-time pastor.
 Rev. McDaniel was the Pastor until August 2015.
 Rev. Dan Agee was called as Intrim Pastor in May 2016.

-Calvary Baptist is a Southern Baptist Church cooperating with the Baptist General Association of Virginia and the Cooperative Baptist Fellowship.
+Calvary Baptist is a Southern Baptist Church cooperating with the Baptist General Association of Virginia.

 To be a worshipping fellowship, experiencing an awareness of God, recognizing His person, and responding in obedience to His leadership.